HaxeFoundation/code-cookbook/assets/content/cookbook/Beginner/declare-classes.md

   }
 }

-// Create a new Dog instance
+// Create a new User instance
 var user = new User("Mark", 31);

 // We can also access it's public variables